 The other part of the problem was that Margot Kidder has kind of a crazy energy that sort of makes me sad as I thought about the manic episode that she is now famous for.
-Thinking about how I can relate and seeing subtext through my own mental eye that was probably nowhere in the script.
-This took me out of the show quite a bit but it really didn't help that the humor was also lacking.
+Thinking about how I can relate and seeing subtext through my own mental eyes that were probably nowhere in the script.
+This took me out of the show quite a bit, but it really didn't help that the humor was also lacking.

 Well, there you go.
 That's how I experienced this episode, now it is time to share what I saw as I give you...